mjhea0/blog/content/python-cli-tool-comparison.md

 ### Click

-In order to add an argument to a click command we simply use the `@click.argument` decorator.
+In order to add an argument to a click command we use the `@click.argument` decorator.
 In this case we are just passing the argument name, but there are [many more options](http://click.pocoo.org/4/arguments/) some of which we'll use later.
-With click command/subcommand dispatching is native.
-Since we are just decorating the logic (function) with the argument we don't need to do anything to set/dispatch to the correct logic.
+Since we are decorating the logic (function) with the argument we don't need to do anything to set or make a call to the correct logic.

 ```python
 import click